Praenyth/minecart-collisions-spigot/README.md

 # Minecart Collisions (Spigot)

-## not working on public spigot plugins anymore !

 ### Have you ever wanted to beat the everloving hell out of someone?

 ### Do you watch those roblox car crash compilations that are for some reason on your home page?